Germany may take part in Lufthansa capital increase - report

-BERLIN (Reuters) - Germany is leaning towards participating in a planned 3 billion euro capital increase at Lufthansa to limit a dilution of its 20% stake in the airline and ensure the refinancing measure is successful, Bloomberg reported on Wednesday.
+Germany is leaning towards participating in a planned 3 billion euro capital increase at Lufthansa (LHAG.DE) to limit a dilution of its 20% stake in the airline and ensure the refinancing measure is successful, Bloomberg reported on Wednesday.

 Participation from the German government could send a positive signal to markets but could also prompt state aid questions from the European Commission, say people in the sector.